Per-Mathias Høgmo: Playing career

+Managerial career

-Høgmo started his coaching career in Gratangen IL where he served as playing manager in the 1989-season.
-Following this spell, he served two years in Tromsdalen UIL before moving to Tromsø IL for the 1992-season.
+Høgmo started his coaching career in Gratangen where he served as playing manager in the 1989-season.
+Following this spell, he served two years in Tromsdalen before moving to Tromsø for the 1992-season.

 In 1997, Høgmo moved to coaching the women's national football team.
-In this role, Høgmo achieved considerable success by leading the team to a 4th place in the World Cup of 1999, and a gold medal in the 2000 Sydney Olympics.
+In this role, Høgmo achieved considerable success by leading the team to a fourth place in the World Cup of 1999, and a gold medal in the 2000 Sydney Olympics.
 Between 2000 and 2003, he was hired by national federation to coach the national U21 team.
-Following this spell, Høgmo returned to Tromsø IL for his second spell at the club.
-Høgmo spent the 2004 season at Tromsø, taking the team to a 4th place in the league, and qualifying them for Royal League..
-By achieving success with Tromsø, Høgmo attracted interest from other clubs, however, and in August, 2005, he was signed by Rosenborg BK to replace Per Joar Hansen.
+Following this spell, Høgmo returned to Tromsø for his second spell at the club.
+Høgmo spent the 2004 season at Tromsø, taking the team to a fourth place in the league, and qualifying them for Royal League..
+By achieving success with Tromsø, Høgmo attracted interest from other clubs, however, and in August, 2005, he was signed by Rosenborg to replace Per Joar Hansen.
 Rosenborg had suffered a tremendously bad start of the season and were closer to the relegation struggle than to the top of the league.
-Høgmo turned the team around, however, and took the team to a 7th place in the league.
+Høgmo turned the team around, however, and took the team to a seventh place in the league.

 The next season was more difficult for Høgmo.
 After the team suffered from a slow start of the season, Høgmo took out sick leave and left the club in incertainty.
 Høgmo's assistant, Knut Tørum, meanwhile did his things well in the club and in October 2006, Høgmo resigned from his position as manager, and said he would withdraw from football to pursue a new career.

 Høgmo's stint away from football would last only two years.
 In 2008, he was signed by Tromsø for the third time, replacing Steinar Nilsen.
-In his first season at the club, Høgmo took the team to the 3rd spot in the league - improving the team's 6th spot finish in the 2007-season.
-The 2009-season was slightly more difficult for Høgmo and Tromsø, but the team nevertheless finished 6th in the league.
+In his first season at the club, Høgmo took the team to the third spot in the league - improving the team's sixth spot finish in the 2007-season.
+The 2009-season was slightly more difficult for Høgmo and Tromsø, but the team nevertheless finished sixth in the league.
 In 2010, success continued for Høgmo when he took the team to the top of the league at the start of the season.
 Despite slowing off a little after the summer break, Tromsø nevertheless confirmed their status as one of the best teams in the Norwegian Premier League that season.

-Høgmo has also served as commentator for NRK's football coverage called "4-4-2".

-On 27 September 2013 Per Mathias Høgmo replaced Egil Olsen as coach of Norway.
+On 27 September 2013, Per Mathias Høgmo replaced Egil Olsen as coach of Norway.
 Olsen agreed to stand down following the World Cup qualifying defeat at home to Switzerland.